wrld3d/wrld-indoor-maps-api/PATHTUTORIAL.md

 ![Path down stairs](/images/pathtutorial/PathDownStairs.png)

 We recommend that it have a name which explicitly describes the levels and the order in which the points were placed, as this will make the next step easier.
+However, the name is otherwise unused.

 By toggling display of pairs of levels, you should be able to add paths between the levels.
 This may be tricky for elevators, but if you have used the same point on all levels within the elevator, you can create the elevator path in a text editor following the pattern in [main-paths.json](examples/westport-house/main-paths.json).
 Or, if you have identified the paths into the elevator on each floor using their names, you can extract the point from each level by examining the saved GeoJSON.